cathyyyyjia/DATA558/PolishCode/README.md

 ## Real-World Dataset Demo

-This is a demo using iris dataset which is an example datasets used by scikit-learn.
+This is a demo using iris dataset which is an example dataset used by scikit-learn.
 The dataset can be loaded using the following code:

 ```python
 from sklearn import datasets